 - Read the prompt carefully.
 Don’t gloss over the prompt and write a general response.
 Instead, scrutinize every word and make sure you understand what the school wants to know about you.
+Some prompts can seem very similar from one school to the next—but there can be subtle differences.
 Tailor your response accordingly and be sure you have answered the prompt precisely.

 - Be direct.
 In your essays, be as direct as possible.
 Most prompts are asking for specific pieces of information.
 Give it to the schools in a clear and concise way.
 Don’t be vague.

 - Don’t mindlessly reuse essays from one school to another.
 I have often seen applicants try to reuse essays—verbatim—to save time.
 This rarely works well.
 While you may be able to use the gist of one essay from one school to another, the prompts are often subtly different—as such, they need to be read very carefully (see #1 above!) and answered with precision.